 Now you're ready to enter your transactions.
 If you haven't set up your Items or Vendors lists yet, you'll be asked to add these as you go along.
-For example, if you're entering a bill and enter the name of a vendor not in your

-Vendors list, QuickBooks asks you if you want to Quick Add it.
+For example, if you're entering a bill and enter the name of a vendor not in your Vendors list, QuickBooks asks you if you want to Quick Add it.
 Go ahead and do that.
 You can go back to the Vendors list later and add more details about this vendor.

-You can use the Vendors area on the Home page to enter your transactions.
+You can use the Vendors area on the Home Page to enter some transaction types, and you can import some transaction types.
 Remember, you only need to enter the transactions between your company file's start date and today.

 Enter these transactions in this order, and be sure you enter the correct date.
-You can enter all these transactions from the Home page.

-- Purchase orders.
+Purchase orders.
 If you use them, enter your purchase orders first.
-You'll use these PO transactions when you enter bills. - Bills.
+You'll use these PO transactions when you enter bills.

+- Bills.
 For all the bills you've received, enter the information about each bill.
 Be sure to assign amounts to the correct expense accounts or track the quantities and costs of items received.
-If you need details about doing this, check the Help. - Inventory item receipts.
+The fastest way to enter bills is to import them.
+See Importing transactions in batches. - Inventory item receipts.
 If you received items you've ordered but didn't get a bill for them, choose Receive Inventory and enter an item receipt. - Credits from vendors.
 If you have a credit from a vendor, choose Enter Bills and select Credit at the top of the windows. - Payments.
-For payments you've made, choose Pay Bills.
-Be sure the Payment Date field shows the actual day you made the payment.
-Also check that you select the correct bank account for the payment.
+For payments you've made, you're best bet, again, is to import your transactions.
+(See Importing transactions in batches) When you're setting up your table, be sure the Payment Date field shows the actual day you made the payment, and that you select the correct bank account for the payment.